-Tourism is a significant sector in Belgian economy.
+Tourism is a significant sector of the Belgian economy.
 The accessibility from almost everywhere in Europe makes the country an attractive tourist destination.
-Two-thirds of visitors come from nearby countries, such as France, the Netherlands, Germany, the United Kingdom, and also from Spain and Italy.
+Two-thirds of visitors come from nearby countries, such as France, the Netherlands, Germany, United Kingdom, and also from Spain and Italy.
 All the others come from all around the world.

 What it lacks in territorial breadth, it makes up for in both the richness of its cultural and artistic treasures.
 Many artistic movements hail from Belgium.
 Its influence is seen in both Europe’s art and culture.

 The heritage of paintings and architecture is exceptionally rich.
 The examples of the Mosan art, the Renaissance, and the Baroque paintings, as well as Romanesque, Baroque, Renaissance and Gothic architecture, are the milestones of the Belgian history of arts.
 During the 19th and the 20th centuries, many Belgian artists emerged as expressionists, surrealists, and impressionists.

 Belgian architectures Victor Horta and Henry van de Velde are acknowledged as the initiators of the Art Nouveau style in architecture.

 Belgium also produced many famous musicians, composers, singers, and bands.
 In 1846 the Belgian Adolphe Sax invented the saxophone.
 The country is also famous for its literature and comics.
 The Adventure of Tintin by Hergé is the best known Franco-Belgian comics.